-The Malaysia livestock feed industry is a significant importer of GE products and as of August 2018, 36 GE events have been officially approved for import and market release.
-This is an increase of 24 percent from the 29 events that were approved as of the end of 2017.
+The Malaysia livestock feed industry is a significant importer of GE products and as of August 2020, 46 GE products have been officially approved for import and market release.
+This is an increase of 21 percent from the 38 products that were approved as of October 2019.
 The country imports feed ingredients from multiple sources, including Argentina, Brazil, Canada and the United States.
-In 2017, total corn imports reached nearly 2.7 million tons, roughly two-thirds of which originated from Argentina and Brazil.
-Soybean imports in 2017 reached 800,000 tons, half of which came from the United States.
-Soybean meal imports in 2017 totaled 1.6 million tons, almost all of which was sourced from Argentina.
+In 2019, total corn imports surpassed 3.7 million metric tons (MMT), almost all of which originated from Argentina and Brazil.
+Soybean imports in 2019 surpassed 770,000 metric tons, over 85 percent of which came from the United States.
+Soybean meal imports in 2019 totaled nearly 1.38 MMT, almost all of which was sourced from Argentina.

 The Malaysian Ministry of Health published guidelines on GE labeling in 2013.
 The stated purpose of these regulations is to ensure food safety and provide guidance to the food industry and consumer.
-The guideline stipulates that labeling is mandatory for products with GE content over three percent.
-Although this regulation was published five years ago, it has yet to be enforced.
+The guidelines stipulate labeling is mandatory for products with GE content over 3 percent.
+Although this regulation was published seven years ago, it has yet to be enforced.